Average Reading Time: 2 minutes and 37 seconds

 A Fiber for Each Purpose

-We are told that if you want to lose weight, lower cholesterol, or reduce the risk of diabetes, eat more soluble fiber, such as heart-healthy Cheerios.
+We are told that if you want to lose weight, support heart health, or balance blood sugar, eat more soluble fiber, such as heart-healthy whole grains found in Cheerios.

 The Skinny: Soluble Fiber